stakewise/v3-operator/README.md

 Exit signatures from the previous section can become invalid if the oracles' set changes.
 For example, if oracles' private key gets compromised, the DAO will have to propose an update of the oracles set that will trigger exit signature rotation.
-The operator periodically checks active validators of the Vault and if some exit signatures become outdated, the operator will submit a signature update transaction to the Vault.
+The Operator periodically checks active validators of the Vault and if some exit signatures become outdated, the Operator will submit a signature update transaction to the Vault.

 ### Vault state update (optional)

 The oracles periodically submit consensus rewards of all the vaults to the Keeper contract.
-By default, every vault pulls these updates on the user interaction with the vault (deposit, withdraw, etc.), but it also can be done by the vault operator by passing the `--harvest-vault` flag to the `start` command.
+By default, every vault pulls these updates on the user interaction with the vault (deposit, withdraw, etc.), but it also can be done by the vault Operator by passing the `--harvest-vault` flag to the `start` command.
 Harvesting vault rewards simplifies calls to the vault contracts, e.g., you don't need to sync rewards before calling deposit.

 ## Prerequisites